Test for non-negligible adverse shifts: Statistical framework

-The null hypothesis of dataset shift \(\mathcal{H}_0^{ds}\) is that most instances in the test set resemble the training set.
-The alternative \(\mathcal{H}_1^{ds}\) is that the test set contains more outliers than expected, if the training set is the reference distribution. \texttt{D-SOS} specifies its null as \(\mathcal{H}_0^{ds}: T_0 \leq T \mid \mathcal{H}_0\) against the alternative \(\mathcal{H}_1^{ds}: T_0 > T \mid \mathcal{H}_0\), where \(T_0\) is the observed WAUC and \(T \mid \mathcal{H}_0\), the WAUC under the null of exchangeable samples.
-Note that \texttt{D-SOS} is a one-tailed test.
-To have no or disproportionately fewer outliers in the test set is desirable.
-These shifts do not trigger the alarm as they would had \texttt{D-SOS} been two-tailed.
-Tests of goodness-of-fit and of equal distributions reject the null if the training and test set are different, even if the test set is less abnormal i.e.~better; \texttt{D-SOS} does not do this.
-Through the mapping to the outlier subspace, \texttt{D-SOS} simplifies a multivariate two-sample test to a univariate representation.
+The null of no adverse shift \(\mathcal{H}_0^{ds}\) is that most instances in the test set are not worse than those in the training set.
+The alternative \(\mathcal{H}_1^{ds}\) is that the test set contains more outliers than expected, if the training set is the reference distribution. \texttt{D-SOS} specifies its null as \(\mathcal{H}_0^{ds}: T_0 \leq T \mid \mathcal{H}_0\) against the alternative \(\mathcal{H}_1^{ds}: T_0 > T \mid \mathcal{H}_0\). \(T_0\) is the observed WAUC and \(T \mid \mathcal{H}_0\), the WAUC under the null of exchangeable samples.
+When the test set is cleaner than the training set, tests of goodness-of-fit and of equal distributions both reject the null of no difference, whereas \texttt{D-SOS} by design does not reject its null of no adverse shift.
+These shifts do not trigger the alarm as they otherwise would had \texttt{D-SOS} been a two-tailed test.